getodk/docs/aggregate-tomcat.rst

   - Local hosting implies that you are taking ownership of the off-site back up and restoration of your data and are documenting the steps necessary to return your systems to operation in circumstances that might include a full hardware failure or the destruction of your facility.
 You must also plan for the security of your data and systems.

   -  Local hosting requires that you `configure your network routers <https://opendatakit.org/use/aggregate/tomcat-install/#Configure_for_Network_Access>`_.
-It is recommended to seek assistance from your local computer-technical-support community before proceeding.
+It is recommended to seek assistance from your local computer technical support community before proceeding.
 The set-up of the ODK Aggregate web server and database are very easy in comparison.

 Considerations before you begin